hamiltonca/spring-camel/ReadMe.md

 The project is a Groovy/Java project and has a single source folder in main/test.
 All source java and groovy are intermixed in the src/*/java directory.
 No groovy folder.

-The application is supports Spring MVC and Apache Camel.
+The application supports Spring MVC and Apache Camel.

 Spring controllers are accessed using the Spring dispacther servlet (named in web.xml dispatcher-servlet).
 The base path for them is /spring